mihaitodor/connect/website/docs/components/outputs/mongodb.md

 Type: `string`
-Default: `""`

 ### `document_map`

 A bloblang map representing the records in the mongo db.
 Used to generate the document for mongodb by mapping the fields in the message to the mongodb fields.
-The document map is required for the operations insert-one, replace-one and update-one.
+The document map is required for the `insert-one`, `replace-one` and `update-one` operations.

 Type: `string`
-Default: `""`

 ```yml
 # Examples